astrofra/astrofra/README.md

 During this period, I mainly contributed to projects as a graphic artist, using Lightwave 3D as my primary tool and striving to bring graphic unity.

-Together with Jean-Michel Hervé† (pictured left), we repurposed low-poly constraints to approach the writing style of comic books, far from futile attempts to achieve realism.
+Together with Jean-Michel Hervé† (pictured left), we repurposed low-poly constraints to emulate the visual style of comic books, moving away from _futile_ attempts at achieving realism.
-In Couloir 14, entirely created in Lightwave and replayed by a custom 3D engine, I took advantage of a conversion-free workflow to iterate very quickly and independently experiment with a visual genre where light, material, and typography form a coherent pictorial ensemble.
+In Couloir 14, entirely created in Lightwave and replayed by a custom 3D engine, I took advantage of a conversion-free workflow to quickly iterate and experiment with a visual genre where light, material and typography form a consistent pictorial ensemble.

 <br>